seehamrun/DebugThugs/README.md

 # DebugThugs
-CSSI-CHI-2018 final project for Blossom, Benny, Abenezer, Nora
+CSSI-CHI-2018 final project for Blossom, Benny, Abenazer, Nora

 This is a test